Actyx Reference

 announceAddresses

-to which this node shall immediately try to connect.bitswapTimeout: maximal wait time for a data request sent to another swarm node.
+setting.bitswapTimeout: maximal wait time for a data request sent to another swarm node.
 You may need to increase this on very slow networks if you regularly see bitswap timeout warnings in the logs.

 actyx-data